Online Sunshine Logo

 (6) The institute and the Florida State University College of Social Work shall design and implement a curriculum that enhances knowledge and skills for the child welfare practice.
 The institute and the college shall create the curriculum using interactive and interdisciplinary approaches and include opportunities for students to gain an understanding of real-world child welfare cases.
 The institute shall disseminate the curriculum to other interested state universities and colleges and provide implementation support.
 The institute shall contract with a person or entity of its choosing, by November 1, 2020, to evaluate the curriculum and make recommendations for improvement.
 The college shall implement the curriculum during the 2021-2022 school year.
 This subsection is subject to an appropriation.

-(7) The institute, in collaboration with the department, community-based care lead agencies, providers of case management services, and other child welfare stakeholders, shall design and implement a career-long professional development curriculum for child welfare professionals at all levels and from all disciplines.
-The professional development curriculum must enhance the performance of the current child welfare workforce, address issues related to retention, complement the social work curriculum, and be developed using social work principles.
-The professional development curriculum shall provide career-long coaching, training, certification, and mentorship.
+(7) The institute, in collaboration with the department, community-based care lead agencies, providers of case management services, and other child welfare stakeholders, shall design and implement a career-long professional learning curriculum for child welfare professionals at all levels and from all disciplines.
+The professional learning curriculum must enhance the performance of the current child welfare workforce, address issues related to retention, complement the social work curriculum, and be developed using social work principles.
+The professional learning curriculum shall provide career-long coaching, training, certification, and mentorship.
 The institute must provide the professional support on a continuous basis through online and in-person services.
-The professional development curriculum must be available by July 1, 2021.
+The professional learning curriculum must be available by July 1, 2021.
 This subsection is subject to an appropriation.

 (8) The institute shall establish a consulting program for child welfare organizations to enhance workforce culture, supervision, and related management processes to improve retention, effectiveness, and overall well-being of staff to support improved child welfare outcomes.
 The institute shall select child welfare organizations through a competitive application process and provide ongoing analysis, recommendations, and support from a team of experts on a long-term basis to address systemic and operational workforce challenges.
 This subsection is subject to an appropriation.